 Upon announcing his retirement from Sesame Street, Spinney told the New York Times, “Playing Big Bird is one of the most joyous things of my life.
 How fortunate for me that I got to play the two best Muppets!”

-With his retirement, Spinney is passing on the big, yellow, feathery costume to a new puppeteer who will carry on the Muppet tradition.
-That puppeteer is Matt Vogel, who has worked with Spinney and Sesame Street since 1996.
-Currently, Vogel plays Kermit the Frog and Count Van Count, but will soon be adding Big Bird and Oscar the Grouch to his repertoire.
-Vogel has learned the nuances of Big Bird and Oscar from Spinney and the show’s producers expect a seamless transition from Spinney to Vogel.
+With his retirement, Spinney passed the big, yellow, feathery costume to a new puppeteer -- Matt Vogel, who worked with Spinney and Sesame Street since 1996.
+Vogel previously played Kermit the Frog and Count Van Count, and learned the nuances of Big Bird and Oscar from Spinney.

 Like it?
 Share with your friends!